 CityFish is a work of fiction, I swear.
 Any resemblance to real-life mothers, uncles, aunts or cousins anywhere may be attributed to the common craziness of all families everywhere.

-CityFish is included in the Leonardo Electronic Almanac New Media Exhibition Re-Drawing Boundaries curated by Jeremy Hight, with senior curators Lanfranco Aceti and Christiane Paul, April-July 2011.
+CityFish was included in the Leonardo Electronic Almanac New Media Exhibition Re-Drawing Boundaries curated by Jeremy Hight, with senior curators Lanfranco Aceti and Christiane Paul, April-July 2011.

-CityFish is published in soundsRite, a journal of online sound and writing, University of Western Sydney, Australia, Volume 3, April 2011
+CityFish was published in soundsRite, a journal of online sound and writing, University of Western Sydney, Australia, Volume 3, April 2011

 A beta version of CityFish was presented at "Archive & Innovate, The 4th International Conference & Festival of the Electronic Literature Organization," Brown University, Providence, Rhode Island, USA, June 3-6, 2010.